Fady-Esam/flutter-notifications-practice-project/README.md

 # 🔔 Flutter Notifications Practice App

-A beginner-friendly Flutter app that demonstrates how to display, schedule, and manage local notifications with support for background execution, recurring alerts, and timezone-aware scheduling.
+A beginner-friendly **Flutter** app that demonstrates how to display, schedule, and manage local notifications with support for background execution, recurring alerts, and timezone-aware scheduling.

 ---

 ## ✨ Features

 - 🔔 Show Instant Local Notifications with custom title and message
-- 📆 Schedule Timezone-Aware Notifications using `flutter_timezone` and `timezone`
+- 📆 Schedule Timezone-Aware Notifications
 - 🔁 Display Repeating Weekly Notifications for recurring reminders
 - ❌ Cancel Notifications by ID for precise control
 - 📲 Initialize Notifications with custom Android/iOS settings